Jewish Studies

 Number of courses 13 term courses (incl senior req)

-Distribution of courses 3 core courses as indicated; HEBR 110 and 120, or 2 courses in Hebrew lit in translation; 2 areas of concentration, with 3 courses in each for a total of 6 concentration courses
+Distribution of courses 3 core courses as indicated; HEBR 110 and 120, or 2 courses in Hebrew lit in translation; 2 areas of focus, with 3 courses in each for a total of 6 focus area courses

 Senior requirement Two-term senior essay (JDST 491, 492) or one-term senior essay (JDST 491 or 492) and additional seminar